chesedo/cubicpostcode/README.md

     return -(q - 0.5)
 ```

-## Z and Y Co-ordinates
+## Y and Z Co-ordinates
 These co-ordinates come from the remainder when calculating the x-layer.
 Finding these will be easier once we know which square "radius" we are in.

 ### Square Radius

 ![Square Radius](SquareRadius.svg)

 The blue outline is our square radius (r) and has a value of 2.
-The top blue row has co-ordinates (z, -2).
-The bottom row has co-ordinates (z, 2).
-The left (-2, y) and the right (2, y).
+The top blue row has co-ordinates (y, 2).
+The bottom row has co-ordinates (y, -2).
+The left (-2, z) and the right (2, z).
 Thus they all have the square radius in the co-ordinate at least once - the corners have it twice.
 Each side also has the length 2r.

 The maximum offset in each square radius is as follow:
 ```